php-dev-br/laravel-doc-pt-br/errors.md

         }
     }

-<a name="exception-log-levels"></a>

-### Exception Log Levels

-When messages are written to your application's [logs](logging.md), the messages are written at a specified [log level](logging.md#log-levels), which indicates the severity or importance of the message being logged.

-As noted above, even when you register a custom exception reporting callback using the `reportable` method, Laravel will still log the exception using the default logging configuration for the application; however, since the log level can sometimes influence the channels on which a message is logged, you may wish to configure the log level that certain exceptions are logged at.

-To accomplish this, you may define an array of exception types and their associated log levels within the `$levels` property of your application's exception handler:

-    use PDOException;
-    use Psr\Log\LogLevel;

-    /**
-     * A list of exception types with their corresponding custom log levels.
-     *
-     * @var array<class-string<\Throwable>, \Psr\Log\LogLevel::*>
-     */
-    protected $levels = [
-        PDOException::class => LogLevel::CRITICAL,
-    ];

 <a name="ignoring-exceptions-by-type"></a>
 ### Ignoring Exceptions By Type

 When building your application, there will be some types of exceptions you simply want to ignore and never report.
 Your application's exception handler contains a `$dontReport` property which is initialized to an empty array.
 Any classes that you add to this property will never be reported; however, they may still have custom rendering logic:

     use App\Exceptions\InvalidOrderException;

     /**
-     * A list of the exception types that are not reported.
+     * A list of the exception types that should not be reported.
      *
-     * @var array<int, class-string<\Throwable>>
+     * @var array
      */
     protected $dontReport = [
         InvalidOrderException::class,
     ];

-> **Note**
-> Behind the scenes, Laravel already ignores some types of errors for you, such
-> as exceptions resulting from 404 HTTP "not found" errors or 419 HTTP responses
-> generated by invalid CSRF tokens.
+> {tip} Behind the scenes, Laravel already ignores some types of errors for you, such as exceptions resulting from 404 HTTP "not found" errors or 419 HTTP responses generated by invalid CSRF tokens.

 <a name="rendering-exceptions"></a>
 ### Rendering Exceptions

 By default, the Laravel exception handler will convert exceptions into an HTTP response for you.
 However, you are free to register a custom rendering closure for exceptions of a given type.
 You may accomplish this via the `renderable` method of your exception handler.

 The closure passed to the `renderable` method should return an instance of `Illuminate\Http\Response`, which may be generated via the `response` helper.
 Laravel will deduce what type of exception the closure renders by examining the type-hint of the closure:

     use App\Exceptions\InvalidOrderException;